An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Weak Convergence of the Crucial Measures

 \end{enumerate} \end{prop}

 \begin{proof}

-For (1), note that by \cite{Ru2}, Corollary 10.6 and the definition of $\Gamma_{FR,n}$, all of the multiplicatively indifferent and repelling fixed points of $\phi^n$ lie in $\Gamma_{FR,n}$; hence any fixed point of $\phi^n$ in $\Gamma$ that is not id-indifferent must be additively indifferent.
+For (1), note that by \cite{Ru2}, Corollary 10.6 and the definition of $\Gamma_{FR,n}$, all of the multiplicatively indifferent and repelling fixed points of $\phi^n$ lie in $\Gamma_{FR,n}$; hence any fixed point $P$ of $\phi^n$ in $\Pi$ that is not id-indifferent must be additively indifferent.
+Let $U_{\textrm{id}}^{(n)}$ denote the locus of id-indifference for $\phi^n$.

-If $P$ is an additively indifferent point, it has a unique fixed direction $\vv_a$ with multiplier 1.
-By the Second Persistence Lemma (\cite{Ru2}, Lemma 9.5), it follows that there is a segment $(P, P_0)$ in $\B_P(\vv_a)^-$ on which $\phi$ is id-indifferent.
-Hence $P$ sits on the boundary of the locus of id-indifference; since there are finitely many components in the locus of id-indifference, there can be only finitely many additively indifferent fixed points.
+If $P$ is an additively indifferent fixed point of $\phi^n$, it has a unique fixed direction $\vv_*$ with multiplier 1.
+By the Second Persistence Lemma (\cite{Ru2}, Lemma 9.5), it follows that there is a segment $(P, P_0)$ in $B_P(\vv_*)^-$ on which $\phi^n$ is id-indifferent.
+Hence $P$ sits on the boundary of $U_{\textrm{id}}^{(n)}$.

 Moreover, by Corollary 10.2 of \cite{Ru2}, the closure of the component of the locus of id-indifference which $P$ bounds must contain at least two classical fixed points.
-Hence there can be no other additively indifferent fixed points in the segment $(P, w_n^i)$.
-The number of additively indifferent fixed points in $\Gamma$ is therefore bounded by the number of edges $E_\Gamma$ in $\Gamma$.
+Hence there can be no other additively indifferent fixed points in the segment $(P, w^{(n)}_i)$.
+The number of additively indifferent fixed points in $\Pi$ is therefore bounded by the number of edges $E_\Pi$ in $\Pi$.
 This completes (1).

-The proof of (2) is a straightforward application of the definition of the Laplacian on a finite subgraph along with the slope formulae derived in Lemmas \ref{lem:slopenotw} and \ref{lem:slopew}.
+To prove (2), we first note that $w^{(n)}_i = r_{\Gamma_i^{(n)}}(\infty)$; this follows from our assumption that $\infty$ is a type I fixed point of $\phi$ (hence it lies in each $\Gamma_{FR, n}$) together with our truncation of $\Gamma_{FR,n}$ (which extended beyond the ball $B_\rho(\zetaG, R_\Gamma)$ that contained $\Gamma$.
+Consequently, applying the slope formula appearing in Lemma~\ref{lem:slopenotw}, there is no contribution from $i(P)$, while in the formula in Lemma~\ref{lem:slopew}, we see that $2+i(P) = 0$.
+The expression for the Laplacian in (2) now follows by a straightforward application of the definition of the Laplacian on a finite subgraph, along with the slope formulae derived in Lemmas \ref{lem:slopenotw} and \ref{lem:slopew}.